 SUPPORT recommendations from the workgroup on youth with specialized needs who require mental health resources.
-The workgroup recommended options to divert mentally youth from detention and the juvenile justice system.[List legislative recommendations.]
+The workgroup recommended options to help divert mentally youth from detention and the juvenile justice system, as well as provide additional support and services.
+Added treatment and services will help to engage youth in the area of need versus engaging them in systems that can and do exacerbate their conditions.
+This concept will be included in the Governor's Recommended Budget.

-SUPPORT legislation on juvenile detention guidelines.
-This legislation came out of the report "Don't Look Around: A Window Into Inhumane Conditions for Youth at NORCOR, where concerns were documented about lack of mental health and social development needs of youth placed in juvenile detention (https://droregon.org/investigative-report-conditions-youth-norcor/) (Add description here of proposed legislation provisions on juvenile detention.)
-In addition, the council supports legislative funding to help cover the cost of additional services for detention.
+WATCH legislation on juvenile detention guidelines.
+These concerns came out of the report "Don't Look Around: A Window Into Inhumane Conditions for Youth at NORCOR," where concerns were documented about lack of mental health and social development needs of youth placed in juvenile detention (https://droregon.org/investigative-report-conditions-youth-norcor/).
+The Oregon Juvenile Department Directors Association and Disability Rights Oregon are working together to re-evaluate current detention guidelines to maintain best practices and a consistent approach to working with youth in detention.